sonic-net/SONiC/CONTRIBUTING.md

 ##Contributors License Agreement
 All contributors must sign a contribution license agreement before contributions can be accepted.
-In the near future, this process will automatically trigger when submitting a pull request.
-Until then, we will send contributors a license agreement to be signed.
+Send email to [sonic-cla](mailto:sonic-cla-agreements@microsoft.com) to request a copy of the contributors a license agreement to be signed.